MSLNZ/rpi-smartgadget/docs/install.rst

-The following will install the **RPi-SmartGadget** package in a `virtual environment`_ in the ``/home/pi/shtenv`` directory on the Raspberry Pi *(the* ``shtenv`` *directory* *will automatically be created)*.
+The following will install the **RPi-SmartGadget** package in a `virtual environment`_ in the ``/home/pi/shtenv`` directory on the Raspberry Pi *(the* ``shtenv`` *directory* *will be automatically created)*

 .. code-block:: console

    git clone https://github.com/MSLNZ/rpi-smartgadget.git
    bash rpi-smartgadget/rpi-setup.sh
-   rm -rf rpi-smartgadget/
+   rm -rf rpi-smartgadget

 To install **RPi-SmartGadget** on a computer that is not a Raspberry Pi run